-5.5 – Multistep problems – Create and solve multistep practical problems involving addition, subtraction, multiplication, and division of whole numbers, fractions, mixed numbers, and decimals.
+5.5 – Multistep Problems – Create and solve multistep practical problems involving addition, subtraction, multiplication, and division of whole numbers, fractions, mixed numbers, and decimals.

 5.1d – Hypotheses – Form a hypothesis from a testable question.